 Anders Ericsson declares that “the main purpose of deliberate practice is to develop effective mental representations.” (page 75).
 It would therefore be very important that we figure out what mental representations are in the context of our deliberate swim practice!

 Ericsson describes these in Chapter 3 “Mental Representations” of his book Peak: Secrets From The New Science Of Expertise.
-In Total Immersion we call them focal points.
+In our method we call them cues (a.k.a. focal points).

-Because they are so important to TI and mastery training of any kind, the topic of focal points is brought up all over my blog.
+Because they are so important in motor learning and mastery training of any kind, the topic of focal points is brought up all over my blog.
 But you may like to read a few posts devoted to them:

 Defining Mental Representations